What is a common method used in social engineering? (Podcast)

 - Vishing / Voice phishing: It`s a social engineering tactic involving the use of your phone.
 It can be a message that warns you about the danger your bank account is in.
 Then they lure you into typing in your bank account details thus giving them access.

 - 419/ Nigerian prince/ advance fee scam: These messages always talk about help they need from you.
 It is for them to transfer large amounts of money from their country or any other to the other.
 It involves you giving your bank account number whereby they could pay in the money.
 These scams start in Nigeria, so the 419 number refers to some of Nigeria`s criminal codes, banning this.

 - Diversion theft: If you are busy online they trick you into sending your confidential information to a false address.
 They can also divert your parcels and anything you purchased online that needs to be delivered by courier to the wrong address.

 - Smishing/Sms phishing: They send you messages sounding it comes from a legit place or person.
 They can also lure you to enter your details on a spamming website.

 - Quid pro quo: It plays heavily on your mutual senses, as they offer a kind of numeration for information.

-- Tailgating: It`s a physical attack on someone by another who follows the victim.
+- Tailgating: Tailgating is a physical attack on someone by another who follows the victim.

 - Water-holing/watering hole: This works by contaminating websites with viruses.
-It is usually those sites that a certain group they target loves to visits.
+It is usually those sites that a certain group they target loves to visit.